NPMoran/OpenDataCode_Analysis_OSF/README.txt

 #subset assignments/H01_subset_assigments_13122023-ANONYMISED.csv
 --  List of journals for each DE as well as original total list (includes duplicates + old journals)
 		Subset_number: What number subset did the journal appear in
 		Journal: Name of journal
 		Assigned_to_email: email address of DE [redacted]
 		Notes: Any notes?

-#data_responses/H01_resp_aggregated_01102024.csv
--- Aggregated response data for assessment of agreement levels between DEs
-    Journals: Journal extracted
-    N_responses: Number of DE responses
-    Data_timing: Data timing rating
-    Data_timing_agree: How many DEs agree
-    Data_strict: Data strictness rating
-    Data_strict_agree: How many DEs agree
-    Data_clar_mean: Mean clarity for this journal
-    Data_clar_mode: Mode clarity for this journal
-    Data_clar_agree: How many DEs agree
-    Data_clar_Nas: Any Nas for clarity
-    Code_timing: Code timing rating
-    Code_timing_agree: How many DEs agree
-    Code_strict: Code strictness rating
-    Code_strict_agree: How many DEs agree
-    Code_clar_mean: Mean clarity for this journal
-    Code_clar_mode: Mode clarity for this journal
-    Code_clar_agree: How many DEs agree
-    Code_clar_Nas: Any Nas for clarity

-#data_responses/compdat_culina.csv
--- Policy determinations from the preceding paper Culina et al 2020, for comparison.
-		Journal: Journal in Culina et al 2020
-		Culina: Is code mandatory/encouraged or mandatory/encouraged?

-#data_responses/compdat_culina.csv
--- Policy determinations from the preceding paper Roche et al 2022, for comparison.
-		Journal: Journal in Roche et al 2022
-		policy: rating of data policy (none, strong, weak)

-#data_responses/processing_disagreements/H01_FinalDeterms_01102024-ANON.csv
--- Final policy determinations for each journal, based on DE responses and lead author assessments.
-    Journals: Name of journal
-    Publisher: Name of publisher
-    Publisher-Level Policy: Was there a publisher-level policy linked in the data/code policy?
-    2024_Update?: Was there an update in 2024
-    Reviewer_A: Name of reviewer A [redacted]
-    Reviewer_B: Name of reviewer B [redacted]
-    Reviewer_notes: Any notes (out of date) [redacted]
-    Data_timing_DE: DE timing rating
-    Data_timing_agree: DE agreement
-    Data_timing_FIN: Final rating
-    Data_strict_DE: DE strictness rating
-    Data_strict_agree: DE agreement
-    Data_strict_FIN: Final rating
-    Code_timing_DE: DE timing rating
-    Code_timing_agree: DE agreement
-    Code_timing_FIN: Final rating
-    Code_strict_DE: DE strictness rating
-    Code_strict_agree: DE agreement
-    Code_strict_FIN: Final rating
+#data_responses/H01_resp_processed-ANON.csv
+-- Processed response data from DEs (see processing steps in accompanying scripts)
+		Timestamp: Timing of response
+		Email.Address: Email address of DE [redacted]
+		Name.of.Reviewer: Name of DE [redacted]
+		Name.of.Journal: Name of journal
+		When.was.the.earliest.the.journal.expected.data.to.be.provided.: Timing of data-sharing
+		How.strict.is.this.policy...Data.policy.: Strictness of data-sharing
+		Provide.the.text.that.mentions.the.above.statement..if.possible..: Data policy text.
+		How.clear.do.you.think.this.statement.is.: Clarity of policy rating
+		Where.was.the.data.policy.located...provide.a.url.to.the.specific.page..if.any.: Provide link to the policy
+		Any.other.comments.: Any comments
+		When.was.the.earliest.the.journal.expected.code.to.be.provided: Timing of code-sharing
+		How.strict.is.this.policy...Code.Policy.\: Strictness of code-sharing
+		Provide.the.text.that.mentions.the.above.statement..if.possible...1: Code policy text
+		How.clear.do.you.think.this.statement.is..1: Clarity of policy
+		Where.was.the.data.policy.located...provide.a.url.to.the.specific.page..if.any..1: Provide a link to the code policy Any.other.comments..1: Any other comments

+#data_responses/H01_resp_processed_others-ANON.csv
+-- Processed response data from DEs with free text entries for Timing under "Other" resolved into categorical groupings
+		MergeID: Email for merging [redacted]
+		Timestamp: Timing of response
+		Email.Address: Email address of DE [redacted]
+		Name.of.Reviewer: Name of DE [redacted]
+		Name.of.Journal: Name of journal
+		When.was.the.earliest.the.journal.expected.data.to.be.provided..x: Timing of data-sharing
+		How.strict.is.this.policy...Data.policy.: Strictness of data-sharing
+		Provide.the.text.that.mentions.the.above.statement..if.possible..: Data policy text.
+		How.clear.do.you.think.this.statement.is.: Clarity of policy rating
+		Where.was.the.data.policy.located...provide.a.url.to.the.specific.page..if.any.: Provide link to the policy
+		Any.other.comments.: Any comments
+		When.was.the.earliest.the.journal.expected.code.to.be.provided..x: Timing of code-sharing
+		How.strict.is.this.policy...Code.Policy.\: Strictness of code-sharing
+		Provide.the.text.that.mentions.the.above.statement..if.possible...1: Code policy text
+		How.clear.do.you.think.this.statement.is..1: Clarity of policy
+		Where.was.the.data.policy.located...provide.a.url.to.the.specific.page..if.any..1: Provide a link to the code policy Any.other.comments..1: Any other comments

 #data_responses/processing_others/H01_respB_others_Data_complete-ANON.csv
 -- interim processing file, for the recategorisation free text entries for Timing (data) under "Other" into categorical groupings
 		Timestamp: Time of review
 		Email.Address: Email address of DE [redacted]
 		Name.of.Reviewer: Name of DE [redacted]
 		Name.of.Journal: Journal reviewed
 		When.was.the.earliest.the.journal.expected.data.to.be.provided.: When was the earliest data was provided text Any.other.comments.: Any comments?
 		RECAT_When.was.the.earliest.the.journal.expected.data.to.be.provided.: Recategorisation of DE text
 		RECAT_by: Who by? [redacted]
 		RECAT_notes: Any notes? [redacted]

 #data_responses/processing_others/H01_respB_others_Code_complete-ANON.csv
 -- interim processing file, for the recategorisation free text entries for Timing (data) under "Other" into categorical groupings